 However, Liseli explain that she thinks the Caribbean should stop relying on the UK and other countries for economic aid.

 She said: “While people think we need help, which we do because we are not the richest of countries, the Caribbean has been talking about independence from the Commonwealth [of former British colonies] for a long time, some islands in the Caribbean are completely independent, other countries aren’t.”

 Thomas added: “Some islands have the Queen as the Head of State and some are removing her currently, including Barbados.
 So why would we ask for help from the people who we’re trying to get rid of?
 I think we need to stop depending on them and depend on each other and the people in our regions.”

 The British public are donationing essential items to send to St Vincent and the Grenadines, which begs the question of why the mainstream media has done little to no coverage about the volcano since it first erupted?

 By contrast to the British government's pathetic relief effort, the UN has launched $29 million global appeal to help St Vincent as well as other various charities and organisations offering support the island during this tragic time.

 Here are sites that are accepting public donations: The Salvation Army.

-*Madeline James is a second year broadcast journalism student at the University of Sheffield.
+*Madeline James is a second year journalism student at the University of Sheffield.